Nadia Kassem

-Nadia Kassem (born 15 November 1995) is an Australian mixed martial artist and currently fights in the strawweight division.
-She has previously fought for the Ultimate Fighting Championship (UFC).
+Nadia Kassem (born 15 November 1995) is an Australian former mixed martial artist who previously fought in the strawweight division of the Ultimate Fighting Championship (UFC).

 Background

 Kassem was born in Wentworthville, New South Wales, Australia.
 Kassem is of Lebanese descent.
 Her grandparents migrated from Lebanon to Australia in the 1970s.
 She trained in Taekwondo and played rugby and softball when she was young.
 She was inspired by The Ultimate Fighter: Team Rousey vs. Team Tate TV series, but only started training MMA after watching her brother compete in grappling tournaments.
 Nadia started competing in amateur MMA not long after and turned pro.
 She had a record of 4–0 prior to signing with the UFC.

 Mixed martial arts career

 Early career

 Kassem fought in the Australian circuit under Urban Fight Night and Australia Regional promotion.
 She amassed an undefeated record of 4–0 prior to being signed by the UFC.